-The proposed mine site and access road and electricity transmission line (ETL) are subject to separate referrals (Winchester South Project - Mine Site and Access Road Referral and Winchester South Project - Water Supply Pipeline Referral).
+This Referral is for the works to be undertaken within the proposed mine site and the private sections of the access road (herein referred to as the Action Area) (Figure 2).
+The proposed water supply pipeline and electricity transmission line (ETL) are subject to separate referrals (Winchester South Project - Electricity Transmission Line Referral and Winchester South Project - Water Supply Pipeline Referral).